wp-plugins/flyzoo/readme.txt

 * Customizable: choose you chat colors, dock layout & features, online/offline greeting messages and much more...

-* Single Sign On: login and chat using existing WordPress accounts
+* Single Sign On: login and chat using existing WordPress accounts, email and password or Facebook

 * Performance: cloud-based, hosted live chat built on the latest technologies to ensure a fast chat message delivery without overloading your server